castogio/castogio.github.io/content/multi_ap_coordinate_spatial_resuse.md

 the communications from AP<sub>2</sub>, potentially preventing STA from receiving readable signals.
-The effect of background noise and interference over the useful signal is described by the following formula for the Signal to Interference plus Noise Ratio (SINR) as seen on the client STA for the transmission from AP<sub>2</sub>:
+The effect of background noise and interference over the useful signal is described by the following formula for the Signal to Interference plus Noise Ratio (SINR), as seen on the client STA for the transmission from AP<sub>2</sub>:

 <!-- SINR_{STA}^{2} = \frac{P_2}{N + \sum_{j \neq 2} P_{j}} -->